awsaavedra/awsaavedra.github.io/_posts/2015-09-25-financial-matters.md

 numerous others.
 They typically come in two forms: pre-tax meaning money you can set aside before being taxed on the money and post-tax meaning money you have already been taxed on.
 The current notable exception is the health savings account (HSA)
-which is an account that is actually NEVER taxed
+which is an account that is actually NEVER taxed.

-Madfientists order of investment maxing out accounts

-Order of maxing out of tax-sheltered accounts
+Typical order of maxing out of tax-sheltered accounts:
 1. 401k
 2. HSA
 3. Traditional IRA, or Roth if income is too high